elebail202/Function_Documentation/documentation.md

 | :----------: | :----: |
 |<img src = "series14_slice8_Segmentation.png" style = "width : 205px; height : 181px;"> | <img src = "series14_slice8_T2_map.png" style = "width : 205px; height : 181px;"> |

 It looks like the colors are inverted and the 'Segmentation' image shows the intensity of each pixel.
+T2 map is the original image and Segmentation the one created by the function.

-### What wasn't working well ?
+### WHAT WAS NOT WORKING WELL ?

 Line 51, it was written :